CraftAcademyLabs/ca_course/ionic/the_client.md

 # The Client - Step 3
 We will be using Ionic to build our mobile client.
 If you are not familiar with Ionic yet, please go back in the documentation and complete the [Going mobile with Ionic](https://craftacademy.gitbooks.io/coding-as-a-craft/content/going_mobile_with_ionic.html) chapter.

+The objective for this step is to allow the user to calculate his results.
+We will NOT be accessing the API yet.
+The login functionality will not work once we are finished with this step.
+That will be the objective of the next chapter.

+###Set up

 For this app we will be using the `sidemenu` template.

 Run this command it your terminal to create the application.